Carnap/Carnap-Documentation/doc/administration.md

 argument to the `Carnap-Server` executable.
 Also, all settings are configurable by environment variables, which is useful for Docker deployments (see the example configuration for a list of these settings).

+### `dataroot`

+Carnap requires a writable `dataroot`, configured with the `DATAROOT` environment variable, to store documents and the cookie encryption key in.

+This directory can also contain a subdirectory `srv`, whose contents are directly available at `/srv/` on the Carnap instance.
+This is used for documentation on the production instance at `carnap.io`.

+### Database

 For production deployments, Carnap should have access to a PostgreSQL database.
 Set the environment variable SQLITE=false and supply `PGUSER`, `PGPASS`,